 I’ll describe a if bet win only in detail.
 You’ll learn how it works, pros and cons, tips and bets to try yourself.
 Share our neat infographic with your buddies, you’ll impress them and could win a few bucks!

-An If Bet win only is a great alternative to a parlay.
-These single action bets allow players with limited bankroll to make a sequence of bets at once, moving to the next bet if the previous one wins.
+An If Bet Win Only allows a player with limited bankroll to make a sequence of bets at once, moving to the next bet if the previous one wins.
 If Bets are great alternatives to parlays.

 Single Action.
 Subsequent bets cannot be more than previous bet’s risk + win.